 Seven Key Questions to Help in Defining Business Processes

-At this point, it is most important to simply define the tasks/function of each process.
+At this point, it is most important to simply define the tasks/functions of each process.
 Do not try to modify the process and do not analyze the process.
 You only need to document the process as it is now, without judgment or analysis (that happens later).
 Each team or process leader answers these initial questions.

 Name the Process: